SekouDiaoNlp/mlconjug/README.rst

 - a feature selector using Linear Support Vector Classification,
 - a classifier using Stochastic Gradient Descent.

-| MLConjug uses scikit-learn to implement the Machine Learning algorithms.
+| mlconjug3 uses scikit-learn to implement the Machine Learning algorithms.
 | Users of the library can use any compatible classifiers from scikit-learn to modify and retrain the models.

 | The training data for the french model is based on Verbiste https://perso.b2b2c.ca/~sarrazip/dev/verbiste.html .